DevlessTeam/DV-RUBY-SDK/README.md

 ```

 ### Authentication!
 DevLess comes with authentication baked in.
 You can access the authentication methods using the DevLess SDK
-#### NB: The five methods below require a user token to be set on the header for successful communicatiion with the DevLess backend.
+#### NB: The five methods below require a user token to be set on the header for successful communicatiion with the DevLess backend😎

 #### Sign In